 We typically experience changes in our skin tone and texture as we age.
 The condition of your skin also signals problems inside the body.

 If overly dry, flaky skin suddenly crops up you might want to check out your thyroid.
 The thyroid’s ability to function depends on several factors; a weak thyroid indicates that your adrenals may not be making some of the hormones you need to stay energized and feel young.
 Both the thyroid and the adrenals depend on the small and large intestines to efficiently remove waste from the body.
 Work to clear out the body on a consistent basis and you’ll notice that your skin glows and feels softer than it did before.

 How quickly your body ages all boils down to how clean or toxic it is.
 Work to clear out the sludge on a consistent basis and you’ll notice that your skin glows and feels softer than it did before.

-Over an extended period of time, drinking coffee to combat chronic fatigue can lead to problems with your renal system in some cases.
+Over an extended period of time, drinking coffee to combat chronic fatigue can lead to problems with your renal system .
 Then there are the highs and lows experienced when you drink coffee.
 The endless cycle of crashing and then being jolted awake can be pretty stressful on your body.
 The Glowing Green Smoothie will get your day started with a burst of energy without causing a crash later or taxing your organs.